katieferreol/RobotaPsyche/February 22/README.md

 ### 6. Making the Fishes Eat Each Other

 I wanted the code to make it so that when a small fish is in contact with big fish it dies.
 However, because I need the size to apply the if() function, I couldn't do this because I can’t access size variable in the DNA class in the Particle class.
 I thought I could store the size variable from the DNA class into something in the Particle class, but it wasn’t possible.
+In addition, **how would you be able to calculate the distance between two particles which come from the same class?
+How would Processing be able to specify which fish you're talking about?**

 ![](images/fisheat.png)